brianach/wells/README.md

 ## Code

 - The site is based on a modified version of [Code Institute's PP4](https://github.com/Code-Institute-Solutions/Django3blog)
 - The code for the Map Page is supplied by [MapBox](https://www.mapbox.com/) and is freely availabe for customizing for your own projects.
-I've documented how I adapted it to this site [here](#notes).
+I've documented how I adapted it to this site [here](#notes)
 - The code for user comments was adapted from [Code Institute's PP4 Masterclass](https://www.youtube.com/watch?v=YH--VobIA8c)
 - The code for authentication was adapted from [Code Institute's PP4 Masterclass](https://www.youtube.com/watch?v=YH--VobIA8c) which I modified to use modals instead of full web pages
+- Deployment procedure modified from [SJeCollins](https://github.com/SJECollins/ci-pp4-pet-rx/blob/main/README.md) excellent readme and also his test procedure document

 &nbsp;